-Strong passwords include upper and lower case letters, numbers and special characters like asterisks or currency symbols.
+'Strong passwords' include a combination of upper and lower case letters, numbers and special characters like asterisks or currency symbols.

-Passwords should not be written down or shared.
-Passwords must be difficult for others to guess.
+Passwords must not be written down or shared.
+Passwords must be difficult for others to guess; don't choose a password based on any personal data such as your name, age, or your address.

 The school recommends the use of a Password Manager to aid Users in keeping track of passwords.
-A number of these are available without charge.